YuzuZensai/iOS-DiscordPresence/README.md

 ## 📃 TODOs

-- [X] Make preference menu, and some basic settings
-- [X] Make the tweak send ``UPDATE`` request every x interval, to keep the status active
 - [ ] Fetching the discord token (Somehow hooking the Discord app?
 No idea yet)
-- [X] Make rate limits to prevent spamming the API

 ## 🔧 Installation